 Why “Canva Overwhelm” Is Killing Your Lead Gen (And How to Simplify Your Workflow)

-This is the simplest way to publish faster, look more professional, and stop second-guessing every design choice.
+Here’s a simple, repeatable way to publish faster, look more professional, and stop second-guessing every design choice.

 The Hidden Cost of “300 Templates for $15”

-Canva overwhelm doesn’t look like “being creative.”
+Canva overwhelm doesn’t look like being creative.
 It looks like:

 - publishing delays